ajmas/aqua-avatar-server/README.md

 Currently there is no security around uploads, so it will either need to be implemented or the upload path protected from external requests.

+Note, while it was initially desgned to be standalone, you can extend it, since the AquaAvatarServer class is exported.

 Contributions and suggestions are welcome.

 Current usage: